HiteshKumar360/Customer-Churn-Prediction/README.md

 | At Risk | 2,421 | 57.0% | $883 | Contract upgrade offer |
 | Fence Sitters | 2,100 | 7.0% | $956 | Service bundle discount |

+**Phase 5 — Dashboard**
-**5. Dashboard** — A 4-page Streamlit app: live customer churn predictor, segment explorer with PCA visualization, model performance metrics (evaluated on a held-out test set to avoid data leakage), and business insights.
+A 4-page Streamlit app: live customer churn predictor, segment explorer with PCA visualization, model performance metrics (evaluated on held-out test set), and business insights.

+**Phase 6 — MLOps**
+MLflow experiment tracking, clean `src/` pipeline with reusable `preprocessing.py`, `predict.py`, and `train_model.py` modules.

 ---

 ## Key Findings

-- **Contract type** is the strongest churn predictor — month-to-month customers churn 15× more often than two-year contract customers (43% vs 2.8%).
+- **Contract type** is the strongest churn predictor — month-to-month customers churn 15× more often than two-year contract customers (43% vs 2.8%)
-- **Fiber optic** customers churn most (41.9%) despite paying the highest charges — a pricing/value-perception issue.
+- **Fiber optic** customers churn most (41.9%) despite paying the highest charges — a pricing/value-perception issue
-- Churners leave with a **median tenure of 10 months** vs. 38 months for retained customers — the first year is the critical retention window.
+- Churners leave with a **median tenure of 10 months** vs 38 months for retained customers — the first year is the critical retention window
-- Retained customers have **66% higher CLV** than churned customers ($2,555 vs $1,531).
+- Retained customers have **66% higher CLV** than churned customers ($2,555 vs $1,531)
 - Retaining just 30% of the **At Risk** segment (2,421 customers, 57% churn)
-  protects an estimated **$366,000** in revenue.
+  protects an estimated **$366,000** in revenue

 ---